-With the new music, the COVID-19 pandemic played a hand in the music, but the fans did as well.
+With the new music, COVID-19 played a hand in the music, but the fans did as well.

 Kakaty isn’t tired of carrying the rock torch, but he is frustrated with his fellow rockers who don’t help support the cause.
-Bands should do their part to inspire fans to listen to rock and encourage those from other genres to come on by.
+He says bands should do their part to inspire fans to listen to rock and encourage those from other genres to come on by.

 “New bands, they have to understand it’s not like the heyday,” Kakaty says.
 “Rock ’n’ roll isn’t dead.
 We’re not all rich and famous and on TV.
 We’re the janitors of the music business.
 We work weekends, holidays and all night.
 We don’t get a break as a rock or metal band.
 We’re not one-hit wonders.
 We didn’t get that one song that made you famous.
 We’re going to keep putting it out, and you’re only as good as your last song.”